UwQ-Official/uwq-official.github.io/game-stuff/teardown/functions.md

 > ## Return value
 >
-> grab point (Vec) - Vector position in world space
+> grabPoint (Vec) - Vector position in world space

 Gets the point in world space, where the player has grabbed a shape.